chenbadream/INT-ACT/README.md

 ## Evaluate/Benchmark
 The documentation can be found in [doc/evaluation.md](doc/evaluation.md).
-(Still a work in progress)

 ## How to Set ENV Variables
 1. create a `set_path.sh` file in the project's root directory